-FLOOR WIDTH: On truck campers the width of the floor from side to side of the lowest inner wall as the available floor space width, not considering the floor bumper protrusion in the rear of the camper floor.
-On trailer campers the floor width is the same as the interior width.
+FLOOR WIDTH: On truck campers, the width of the floor from side to side of the lowest inner wall is the available floor space width, not considering the floor bumper protrusion in the rear of the camper floor.
+On trailer campers, the floor width is the same as the interior width.

-FRESH WATER TANK CAPACITY: The amount of water in gallons held by the fresh water tank, measured to the nearest whole gallon.
+FRESHWATER TANK CAPACITY: The amount of water in gallons held by the freshwater tank, measured to the nearest whole gallon.